Learn to Skate USA

 Which Class Should My Skater Register for?

-If your child is 3-5 years old and has never skated before, register for the Snow Plow Sam class.
-If you are unsure about which class to register for, send an email or call 612-968-0403.
+If your child is 3-5 years old and has never skated before, register for the Snowplow Sam class.
+If you are unsure about which class to register for, send an email or call 952-985-2183.

-- Snowplow Sam: (3-5 years old) Designed to develop preliminary coordination and strength necessary to move on skates.
+- Snowplow Sam 1-4: (3-5 years old) Designed to develop preliminary coordination and strength necessary to move on skates.
+Snowplow Sam 1 is for new skaters, not skating independently.
+Snowplow Sam 2-4 skaters MUST be able to stand, march and glide independently.

-- The Basic 8: These eight levels of the program introduce the fundamental figure skating moves, forward skating, backward skating, stops, crossovers and turns.
-Upon completion of the Basic 1-8 levels, skaters will have the basic knowledge of the sport to advance to the Free Skate levels.
+- Basic Skills: These six levels of the program introduce the fundamental skating moves forward skating, backward skating, stops, crossovers and turns.

-- Basic 1: Designed for figure skaters 6 and older with little or no skating experience.
+- Basic 1: (6 years old and up) Designed for skaters with little or no skating experience.
 Will work on forward/backward skating and stopping.

-- Basic 2-3: Designed for those figure skaters that have passed Basic 1 or Snow Plow Sam.
+- Basic 2-3: (6 years old and up) Designed for those skaters that have passed Basic 1 or Snowplow Sam 4.
 Will work on backwards, turning and introduction to spins.

-- Basic 4, 5, 6: Designed for those skaters that have passed Basic 3.
+- Basic 4-6: (6 years old and up) Designed for those skaters that have passed Basic 3.
 Will work on edges, crossovers and stroking.

-- Pre-Free Skate & Free Skate 1-6: Designed for those figure skaters that have passed Basic 6.
-Free Skate will be divided into four sections – moves in the field, dance sequence, spins and jumps.
+- Figure Skating - Pre-Free Skate & Free Skate: Designed for those figure skaters that have passed Basic 6.
+Will work on footwork, spins and jumps.